Strigida/100-Days-of-Code-May-2020/README.md

 I'm quite glad to have started this hundred days of code, as I feel like I'm progressing faster than I have before!
 It feels good to get back into the code, after a year+ hiatus!

 ---
+## Day 17: Algorithms
+*5/20/2020*

+---
+Today I worked on an algorithm to find the largest number in a nested array of numbers.
+For loops (`for (let i = 0; i < array.length; i++) {}`) were absolutely invaluable, and I'm quite glad to be getting extra practice using them in lots of scenarios.
+I learned the proper syntax to access items in a nested array, as well, by using square brackets to indicate an index nested within multiple arrays: `array[nestedArray][subNestedArray]`.

+Solving today's freeCodeCamp.org algorithm problem took a bit of re-writing and googling, but I was glad to realize I was on the right track originally.I've found that daily practice helps both with overall code logic, as well as learning the language at hand!